 |Saskia, Harderwijk, Netherlands, March 16, 1994|

 The answer is in the clogs.
 The Netherlands has the highest homebirth rate in the world (30%), and only 10% of births make use of pain medication.
-If the birth takes place in a hospital, mothers are usually sent home within the day – with a kraamzorg, which is basically a post-partum doula who stays with the family for at least a week and is named after a Star Trek character.
+If the birth takes place in a hospital, mothers are usually sent home within the day – with a kraamzorg, which is basically a post-partum doula who stays with the family for at least a week and is not, apparently, a cult favorite Star Trek character.
 You know, just to help out and all.
 According to my midwife, Dutch mothers don't express worries or fear about the birth experience, at least not at their prenatal visits.
 Birth is seen as a normal, healthy part of life.

 I don't need to outline the contrast of America for you.
 We are so scared of birth.
-We have 0 support before, during, and after.
+We have little support before, during, and after.
 We don't really have much contact with it until we're doing it ourselves, but we all know the script: the

 So I guess this is why the women in Dijkstra's photos are standing.
 Unlike American mothers, who have been through hell and understandably need a little break, these Dutch mamas have been through a birth experience.
 Even Tecla, who has blood dripping down her leg, and Saskia, who's just had a C-section.
 And guess what?
 Women who are more active after birth have a lowered risk of blood clots.